wd7512/GDSC-solution-challenge/README.md

 Backend Technologies: Flutter (Dart), Firebase, Google Cloud

 ## Future Steps
+- Obtain more cohesive images (so they are in the same style) for the symptoms, potentially using Vertex AI
+- Add more symptoms for each body part
-- Utilise TensorFlow to add additional camera feature that enables patients to take a photo of physical symptoms to get them identified e.g. papercut
+  Utilise TensorFlow to add additional camera feature that enables patients to take a photo of physical symptoms to get them identified e.g. papercut
 - Improve aesthetics of the app to enhance accessibility and ease of use further
-- Obtain more cohesive images (so they are in the same style) for the symptoms, potentially using Vertex AI